 Poor Tear Quality

-Symptoms of Dry Eye
+Symptoms and Diagnosis of Dry Eye

-- A gritty or foreign body sensation
+- Foreign body sensation

 - Blurry vision